amphoradata/amphoradata.github.io/docs/guides/what-is-amphora.md

 An Amphora is a shareable data container.
 You can put whatever data you want in an Amphora.
 It has standardised metadata to enable easier and faster sharing, search and management.

-The name Amphora comes from the [Greek word](https://en.wikipedia.org/wiki/Amphora) for the ubiquitous vessels made to store and transport agricultural goods.
+The name Amphora comes from the ubiquitous [Greek vessels](https://en.wikipedia.org/wiki/Amphora) used to store and transport agricultural goods.

 ## Introduction